Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

-In addition to diffusion limits method, there are three different \textit{direct methods} to study the heavy traffic behaviour of a queueing system.
-Major advantage of these direct methods over the diffusion limit method is that these method do not require the interchange of limits.
-The first direct method, named as the \textit{drift method} uses the idea of choosing a test function and equating its expected drift to zero in steady-state.
-Drift method was introduced in \cite{atilla} to study the moments of weighted queue lengths of a multi server system.
-The analysis in \cite{atilla} is an extension of results presented in \cite{kingman}.
+In addition to diffusion limits method, three different \textit{direct methods} to study the heavy traffic behaviour of a queueing systems have been developed in recent years.
+A major advantage of these direct methods over the diffusion limit method is that these methods directly work with the stationary distribution of the pre-limit system, and so, do not require the interchange of limits.
+The first direct method, named as the \textit{drift method}, uses a test function and equates its expected drift to zero in steady-state.
+Drift method (introduced in \cite{kingman}) was used in \cite{atilla} to study the moments of weighted queue lengths of a multi server system.
 A common choice for test functions in drift method is polynomial test functions, which can be used to obtain bounds on the moments of queue length.
 However, for non-CRP systems, the drift method with polynomial test functions is not enough to obtain bounds on the higher moments of queue lengths \cite{Hurtado-gen-switch-SIGMETRICS}.
-Transform methods \cite{hurtado2020transform} is an extension of the drift methods where an exponential test function is used.
-Second is \textit{BAR method} \cite{braverman_BAR} which studies a continuous time system under general arrivals and services by using exponential functions to get a handle on the jumps.
+Transform method \cite{kingman1961_charfunction, hurtado2020transform} is an extension of the drift methods where an exponential test function is used.
+Second is \textit{BAR method} \cite{braverman_BAR} which studies a continuous time system under general arrivals and services by using carefully constructed exponential functions to handle the jumps.
 The third method is \textit{Stein's method} \cite{gurvich2014diffusion, braverman2017stein}, which focuses on studying the rate of convergence to the diffusion limit.
-Among the direct methods, the primary focus of BAR method and the Stein's method are the systems that satisfy the CRP condition, while only drift method is used to study the non-CRP system.
+Among the direct methods, so far, the BAR method and the Stein's method were only used to study the systems that satisfy the CRP condition, while only drift method is used to study the non-CRP system.
 In this paper, we extend the transform methods by using complex exponential as the test function to study two well-known non-CRP system, i.e., \nsys and Input-queued switch.